Open | Daily 8AM - 7PM | Wed 8AM - 9PM | Members-Only Hour 7AM

 Karen Greenwood (2020-2021)

-Chief Executive Officer
+Chief Development Officer

 Lisa Corbett

-Director of Marketing
+VP of Marketing and

 Lisa Corbett joined the San Antonio Botanical Garden in 2021 as the Senior Manager of Sales and Events.
 In 2023, Lisa began her role as Director of Marketing, bringing a 14-year background in attraction sales and ticketing, promotional marketing, and nonprofit program management.
 Lisa oversees marketing, guest experience, exhibitions, and the Garden Gift Shop.